Visa policies of Overseas France

 Although the European portion of France is part of the Schengen Area, its overseas departments, collectivities and other territories apply their own visa policies, which have some additional exemptions or restrictions compared to the visa policy of the Schengen Area.

-Visa exemptions
+Visa exemption

 Unlimited period

-Nationals of the following countries can enter and reside for an unlimited period without a visa in Overseas France.
-They may use their national identity card instead of their passport as a travel document to enter any French territory.
-They may also work freely in the parts of Overseas France that are part of the European Union (overseas departments and regions, and Saint Martin), but those who are not nationals of France need a permit to work in other parts such as French Polynesia, New Caledonia, and Wallis and Futuna.
+Nationals of the following countries can enter and reside for an unlimited period without a visa in Overseas France:

+Nationals of EU and EFTA member states may use their national identity card instead of their passport as a travel document to enter any French territory.
+They may also work freely in the parts of Overseas France that are part of the European Union (overseas departments and regions, and Saint Martin), as well as Saint Barthélemy, but those who are not nationals of France need a permit to work in Saint Pierre and Miquelon, New Caledonia, Wallis and Futuna, and French Polynesia.

 Short stays

 For stays of up to 90 days in a 180-day period, visa-free entry is granted to nationals of the following countries and territories (except as otherwise noted):